afozbek/100-days-of-code/r2-log.md

 ### R2D4

 Today I looked at the mobile-first approach and tried to implement project's header using this approach.
 We will be using this approach when developing our application.

+### R2D5

+Today I learned about css margin collapsing problem and how can we solve it.